ncp38/cs241-f24/projects/proj2/index.md

 `public class RotatingArrayList<E>`

-What this  `<E>`  represents is that when we use  `RotatingArrayList`  in practice, we must fill in that  `E`  with a Java class name.
+What this  `<E>`  represents is that when we use  `RotatingArrayList`  in practice, we have to fill in that  `E`  with a Java class name.
 You will probably recognize this idea from using normal Java  `ArrayList`s: you write  `ArrayList<Integer> numbers = new ArrayList<Integer>()`  to make a new list of  `Integer`s, and  `ArrayList<Double> numbers = new ArrayList<Double>()`  to make a new list of  `Double`s, etc. Our  `RotatingArrayList`  class, in order to allow our lists to hold objects of any type, will be parameterized similarly.